jrtashjian/esi-client/docs/Api/WalletApi.md

 );
 $corporation_id = 56; // int | An EVE corporation ID
 $division = 56; // int | Wallet key of the division to fetch journals from
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = "datasource_example"; // string | The server name you would like data from
-$from_id = 789; // int | Only show journal entries happened before the transaction referenced by this id
+$from_id = 56; // int | Only show journal entries happened before the transaction referenced by this id
 $if_none_match = "if_none_match_example"; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
 $token = "token_example"; // string | Access token to use if unable to set a header